xsf/xmpp.org/content/about/standards-process.md

 The first thing to do is to write up your idea.
 XEPs are written in an XML format that's pretty simple and straightforward - it's really just a very simplified HTML.
 The syntax is formally described in XEP-0001, but the key here is to ensure everyone knows the general shape of the problem and solution by reading it, so there's no need - yet - to get everything perfect.
 Once you're happy that it looks reasonable, then send this XML document to the "XMPP Editor".

-The XMPP Editor isn't actually one person, but a team of amazingly hard working XSF members led by Matthew Miller.
+The XMPP Editor isn't actually one person, but a team of amazingly hard working XSF members.
 To send them a proposed new XEP, just send it in an email to them - but because that's a list, and would be drowned in spam, you'll need to get the subject line right.

 #### Submit your extension{#submitting-a-xep}